EliLillyCo/LillyMol/README.md

 ```

 If you look at [Makefile](Makefile) you will see that all it is doing
-is sequentially invoking the three scripts discussed below, possibly with
+is sequentially invoking the three scripts discussed below, with
+different shell variables set.

 ### Configuring for bazel
 Within the src directory, the file `WORKSPACE` configures the build environment